Burner Numbers: What You Should Know

 Let's start with the very basics.
 When mobile phones first came out, some people (okay, okay, mostly criminals) had something called a “burner phone.”
 You've probably seen them on Breaking Bad or in the movies.
 These were cheap phones that were used only for certain calls, and they could, if necessary, be quickly thrown away.
 In many cases these were used for drug deals.
 Wait, don't get freaked out yet, bear with us…

-These days we're a little more technologically advanced, and rather than needing a whole burner phone, you can instead get a burner number.
+These days we're a little more technologically advanced, and rather than needing a whole burner phone or a dual SIM phone, you can instead get a burner number.
 This basically entails downloading an app that will produce a burner number for you.
 That way when you need to give your number to someone, then you can give them the burner number rather than your real number (though when they call it'll still be your phone that rings).
 Alternatively, when you make a call, it will be the burner number that shows up on the other person's phone, instead of your real number.
 In essence, a burner number app will help hide your real phone number, and once you no longer want that burner number to work, you simply cancel it, and anyone who tries to call it will get a disconnected signal.
 Easy.

 And Why Would I Want One?

 As we've mentioned, traditionally a burner phone/number was pretty much a bad guy thing, however, there are some solid reasons why a legitimate user such as yourself might want a burner number.
-Essentially, you want a burner number because it means you can keep your real number secret, and because it's disposable, once you're done using it you can receive no more calls from the person in question.
+Essentially, you want a burner number because it means you can keep your real number secret and because it's disposable, once you're done using it you can receive no more calls from the person in question.
 That's all very well and good, but it doesn't explain why.

 Think of this: you're selling something on CraigsList or Gumtree and you want to give out your phone number for easy contact, but you don't want your real digits on the web or in the hands of strangers.
 Easy solution: burner number.
 The same goes for online dating, where you might want to give a potential date a number just in case he/she needs to contact you, but since you don't know each other too well you don't want to give your real number.
 Maybe you don't want your calls to be monitored by an abusive partner.
 Maybe you're currently applying for jobs, meaning you'll get lots of calls from unknown numbers.
-Putting a burner number on your applications means that any time you get a call from to number you'll know it's job related (and can put on your best professional voice).
+Putting a burner number on your applications means that any time you get a call from to number you'll know it's job-related (and can put on your best professional voice).

 There are all kinds of solid reasons why you might want to temporarily use a burner number, none of which are crime related.
 In fact, a burner number can be pretty useful from time to time…